Growth of homology torsion in finite coverings and hyperbolic volume: Introduction

 \subsection{Acknowledgements}

-The author would like to thank N. Bergeron, M. Boileau, N. Dunfield, S. Friedl, W. L\"uck, J. Raimbault, A. Reid for enlightening discussions, and J. Meumertzheim for correcting a mistake in Lemma \ref{r.circle}.
-Special thank is due to the anonymous referee who found mistakes and typos in the original version of the paper.
+The author would like to thank N. Bergeron, M. Boileau, N. Dunfield, S. Friedl, W. L\"uck, J. Raimbault, A. Reid for enlightening discussions, J. Meumertzheim for correcting a mistake in Lemma \ref{r.circle}, and anonymous referees for many corrections and suggestions.
 The results of the paper were reported in various conferences including the Banff workshop ``Low-dimensional Topology and number Theory"~(2007), Fukuoka conference ``Low dimensional topology and number theory"~(2009), Columbia University conferences ``Geometric Topology" (2009 \& 2013, see \cite{Le:slides}), and the author would like to thank the organizers of these conferences for inviting him to talk.
 The author is partially supported by NSF grant DMS-1105678.

 \trlim{ \overset \tr \longrightarrow }